tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 19: Service Discovery with WCF][19]**

 WCF in .NET 4 includes an implementation of the WS-Discovery protocol.
 Sounds exciting right?
 Actually it is very cool because it allows you to build applications and services that can discover other services using UDP multicast messages or via a discovery proxy.
-In this episode I'll walk through the Service Discovery lab where we build a messenger style application I call “ChatWOW”.
+In this episode I'll walk through the Service Discovery lab where we build a messenger style application I call "ChatWOW".
 In this lab you will see how to make your service discoverable and how you can discover other services.
 Later when Beta 1 is released, you can try it yourself.

 Update: The WCF/WF4 Training Kit is now live at http://code.msdn.microsoft.com/wcfwf4 so you can try it yourself.